-On the surface, a Kazakh visa should have been our easiest visa to obtain.
+On the surface, a Kazakhstan tourist visa should have been our easiest visa to obtain when we first visited the country.
 Kazakhstan is arguably the most developed of the former Soviet countries.
 But the bureaucratic machine still runs strong at the Kazakh Embassy in Tashkent, Uzbekistan and in Kazakhstan itself.

 When we first called the Kazakh Embassy in Tashkent to obtain some general information, the assistant there informed us that U.S. citizens were required to obtain and submit a Letter of Invitation (LOI) with their visa application.
 Every piece of information that we had uncovered prior to this call indicated that an LOI was not required.
 We followed the suggestion of the woman at the embassy and called around to some travel agents for help.
 Nobody could help us because, according to Kazakh law, U.S. citizens do not need an LOI to apply for tourist visas to Kazakhstan.
 One travel agent even called the Foreign Ministry in Astana (Kazakhstan's capital) to prove it to us.

 As it turns out, the Kazakh monster behind the desk in Tashkent has a reputation.
 Apparently, we were not the first tourists to apply for a Kazkah visa only to be told that we needed LOIs, when in fact we did not.

 So we went to the Kazakhstan Ministry of Foreign Affairs website and printed out the Kazakh Visa Law, updated in March 2007.
 When we visited the embassy, the woman told us, “No LOI, no visa!” and closed the microscopically small visa window.
 We kindly pressed the printed law – complete with the relevant areas (#6, for those who might need it) highlighted – up against her foggy, puny window.
 Vexed, she angrily opened the window and snapped our papers away from us: “We’ll consider it.”